bb-zarkabaqal17012025/devops-BB-internship/README.md

 - Updated the Grafana dashboard document to outline the steps for identifying inefficient projects.
 - Studied Kubernetes architecture.

+### February 25
+- Started with Falco
+- Progressed in learning Kubernetes

+### February 26
+- Set up eks cluster and learnt to scale down the node group using CLI.
+- Progressed in Kubernetes.

+### February 27
+- Successfully set up falco and integrated it with Slack.

+### February 28
+- Completed core concepts of Kubernetes and completed one practice test

+### March 3
+- Completed ReplicaSets, Deployments, Services and namespaces in the second chapter of the CKA course.
+Also completed their practice tests.

+### March 4
+- Studied about custom metrics in Prometheus and wrote a script for a custom metric which can then be queried by PromQL and can be used to create Grafana dashboard.
+- Exploring how to connect the python script with Prometheus configuration.
+- Studied Manual Scheduling in CKA course and completed its practice test.
 ---

 This document serves as a detailed log of my internship progress, capturing the skills and tools I have worked on so far.
 It will be continuously updated as I progress further.